Mikaiera/Mikaiera/README.md

 - 💻 **Currently learning the ropes of programming**
   Tackling Python, C++, Java, JavaScript, and C# as I continue to grow my skills and understanding.

+- 🎓 **Currently studying for a BSc in Information Technology**
+  Enhancing my knowledge and skills through academic coursework and practical projects.

 - 🎶 **Aloof by nature**, but always in tune with good music and the thrill of creation.

 - 💡 **Collaboration is key**